sashanku/myCUDA/README.md

 ### TopK FA2
 - **Current Work**: Implementing a topK FA2 kernel to reduce time complexity from O(n²) to O([TIME COMPLEXITY TO BE DETERMINED])
-- The actua gain depends on efficiency of topK selection agorithm.
+- The actual gain depends on efficiency of topK selection agorithm.

 ## Usage/Testing